What's Important to YOU?

 Screened sustainable investment funds merely focus on stocks based in long term ethical and environmentally conscious businesses.
 Mainstream portfolio construction techniques can still be applied in the same way as the majority of fund managers already do.

-Green Financial undertakes substantial research before any fund is considered for a portfolio.
+Green Financial reviews a substantial quantity of research before any fund is considered for a portfolio.
 This means that all our recommended funds, ethical or not, are researched in the same way and although we want to be able to offer a good range of ethical funds, no fund would be added to a portfolio purely because it is ethical.

 Socially Responsible Investing